acoburn/trellis-agent/README.md

 # Building

-You can build this code with Leiningen:
+You can build this code with Gradle:

-    lein do clean, test, jar
+    ./gradlew install